mozilla/minion-nmap-plugin/README.md

 TODO
 ----

-* Add support so that clarifies if it's a version mismatch in baseline
-* Add support to not raise issues for informational ports
 * Add support for CIDR (network ranges) in the baseline
 * Add support for artifact generation, particularly a baseline to download
 * Better UDP support